1. What is Facebook Customer Feedback Score?

 - Clearly state the return and refund policy

 2) Product quality:

-✓ Detailed aspects of your product: for example, detailed size chart, size measurement guide, model’s height measurement reference.
+- Detailed aspects of your product: for example, a detailed size chart, size measurement guide, and model’s height measurement reference.
 Ensure accurate display and description of product size, material, and all other aspects.

 3) Customer expectations: